 Making friends across Carlisle often starts with simple plans that fit the city’s pace.
 A coffee in the centre, a walk through Bitts Park, or a relaxed catch‑up near Stanwix keeps things comfortable.
 Start with a short, public first meet that’s easy to time‑box, then follow up with another straightforward plan if you click.
 Keeping it local makes meeting again much easier — and repeat meet‑ups are where friendships form.

-Whether you have just moved to Carlisle or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Carlisle, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: